MatthewYong/big_brains/README.md

 The initial database used for this project is sqlite3.
 During production the database was changed at the deployment stage to PostgreSQL with Heroku as add-on.

-Databases have been setup for the following apps:
+Databases have been setup in models.py of the following apps:

 - Toys
 - Blogs